gpereyra/school-of-prompt/examples/simple_examples/README.md

-# Simple Examples
+# School of Prompt Examples 🎸

-These examples demonstrate the new simple `optimize()` API.
-Each is a complete, runnable example.
+Rock your prompts with these School of Rock themed examples!
+Each is a complete, runnable example that demonstrates the `optimize()` API.

 ## 🚀 Quick Start